makersacademy/bowling-challenge/README.md

 * Set up [Travis CI](https://travis-ci.org) to run your tests.
 * Add [ESLint](http://eslint.org/) to your codebase and make your code conform.

-You might even want to start with ESLint early on in your work — to help you learn Javascript conventions as you go along.

 ## Bowling — how does it work?

 ### Strikes